tomjn/vip-docker/README.md

 Start:

 ```
-bin/vip
+bin/up
 ```

-Although it's not recommended, you can also use:
+Although it's not recommended, you can alternatively use:

 ```
 docker-compose up -d